Python-Test-Engineer/django-jpn/NOTES.md

 With that in mind, we don't need to fully grasp the code this time around.

-It is more about see the high level view and once can dig deeper into the code offline.
+It is more about seeing the high level view and once can dig deeper into the code offline.

 *Look at the patterns and structure rather than the code details* - it is what helped me get to grips with this new paradigm.